-In most cases, you cannot get a tax deductible interest on loans, however, there are a few exceptions to the rule.
-You can get a tax deductible interest on personal loans if you use the loan proceeds for business expenses, qualified education expenses, or eligible taxable investments.
+In most cases, no, however, there are a few exceptions to the rule.
+You can get tax-deductible interest on personal loans if you use the loan proceeds for business expenses, qualified education expenses, or eligible taxable investments.
 If you do not use the loan for one of these reasons, then a personal loan won’t affect your taxes.

 A personal loan could help you save money by consolidating high-interest debt, or provide the funds you need to pay for an emergency or unexpected expense.
 While there are exceptions, generally, personal loans don’t affect your taxes.
 Here’s why:

 The money you receive from a personal loan isn’t added to your taxable income, which means that the borrower does not have to pay taxes.